 The academic system is an important part of the university.
 Academic systems in various universities have been managed with information-based systems to make it easier, faster and more effective in winning large academic data.
 The academic information system has become a backbone in 60% of large and advanced universities in Indonesia.
 More than 80% of the services provided by the University can be served using an academic information system.
-These services include Study Plan Card (KRS), Study Result Card (KHS), lecture schedule, teaching materials, assignments and other academic services.
-Academic information systems have been used to improve productivity [1] academic services at universities [2].
+These services include Study Plan Card (KRS), Study Result Card (KHS), lecture schedule, teaching materials, assignments and other academic services at universities [2].
 In conducting good academic services, universities need to provide adequate technology infrastructure and meet the needs of users [3] who use the service.
 The hope is to have a good and continuous service guarantee [4] with good quality.

 Academic services require quality and accurate service management including service to incidents that arise.
 The incident process needs to be set so that no service interruption is provided [5].
 Many of the incident issues that arose have not been adequately addressed, 70% of incidents are still handled without clear procedures and still rely on individuals who work only on the basis of previous experience.
 This is precisely 60% of them have not been able to resolve the incident and leave only the problems that make the academic system becomes disrupted and not running properly.
-The absence of operational standards of incident management and incident management procedures makes 80% of incidents only handled manually and very slow to complete while 20% of incidents are left
+The absence of operational standards of incident management and incident management procedures makes 80% of incidents only handled manually and very slow to complete while 20% of incidents are left unresolved.
+This then creates a new problem in the academic system so that the system becomes disturbed.